craftcms/cms/docs/testing/framework/full-mock.md

    `MyModule::getInstance()->myService` you would enter 'myService' in this parameter.
    Leave null if not applicable.

+The paramteters must be entered in the order as mentioned above.
 ::: tip
 See an example map for the `craft\services\Elements` service below.